MeredithCorpOSS/swagger-bundle/README.md

     prefix:   /
 ```

-You can then access your schema through `/_swagger/swagger.json`.
+You can then access your default schema through `/_swagger/swagger.json` or your alternative schemas through `/_swagger/swagger-{alternative-host-name}.json`.
 As noted before, this should not be added to the
 production routes.

 ## Usage